radixsh/ecs-170-project/README.md

 * _Optionally, choose a model and run `sanity_check.py
   models/your_model_here.pth` to visualize the specified model's classification performance._
-* Includes a pretrained model.
+This repository includes a pretrained model.

+## Background
-**Background**: The goal of this code is to train a multitask deep neural network which can identify the probability distribution underlying a given dataset.
+The goal of this code is to train a multitask deep neural network which can identify the probability distribution underlying a given dataset.
 It attempts to extract the mean, standard deviation, and family of distribution.
 The general architecture is as follows: